rancher/rke2-docs/docs/security/secrets_encryption.md

 ### New Encryption Key Rotation

 :::warning Expiremental Version Gate
 Available as of [v1.28.1+rke2r1](https://github.com/rancher/rke2/releases/tag/v1.28.1%2Brke2r1).
-This new version of the tool utilized K8s [automatic config reloading](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#configure-automatic-reloading) which is currently in beta.
+This new version of the tool utilizes K8s [automatic config reloading](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/#configure-automatic-reloading) which is currently in beta.
 GA is expected in v1.29.0

 For older releases, see [Encryption Key Rotation Classic](#encryption-key-rotation-classic)
 :::